Case Study I

 Questions: (IMPORTANT!
 See instructions below*)

-The basic dysrhythmia course that is recommended as background for this Cardiac Case Studies course is the RnCeus.com course:
+The basic dysrhythmia course that is recommended as background for this Cardiac Case Studies is the RnCeus.com course:

 EKG Strip Indentification and Evaluation